 You can claim compensation if the delay exceeds 3 hours upon arrival and is caused by reasons within the airline’s control.
 The amount is calculated based on the delay duration and flight distance per EC 261/2004:

-If your original flight is cancelled and you are placed on a replacement flight, you may still qualify for compensation if the delay upon arrival exceeds 3 hours.
+If your original flight is cancelled, and you are placed on a replacement flight, you may still qualify for compensation if the delay upon arrival exceeds 3 hours.

 You may not qualify for a flight refund or compensation in the following cases: